ondat/documentation/docs/operations/backups-and-restores-with-kastenk10.md

 Ondat deployment then please follow the instructions [here](/docs/upgrade/upgrade/).

-### Step 2 - Installing The Kubernetes Snapshot CRDs
+### Step 2 - Installing the Kubernetes Snapshot CRDs

 In order to use the Kubernetes snapshot feature the Kubernetes snapshot CRDs and the `snapshot-controller` must be installed.
 Most distributions don’t